Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I get a free VIN check through Carfax?

-You can get a free VIN check through CARFAX Canada, however, it will only provide limited data about the car’s history.
-To get a full report you’ll have to pay a fee.
+You can get a free VIN check through CARFAX Canada; however, it will only provide limited data about the car’s history.
+To get a full report, you’ll have to pay a fee.

 What happens if the car I buy still has a lien on it?

 If you buy a car with a lien still on it, then you may become responsible for any unpaid debt on the car.
 As such, if the debt is left unpaid, the car you bought can be repossessed unless you pay off the debt.
+Don’t buy a car if there is an active lien that the seller is unwilling to pay off.

 Bryan Daly avatar on Loans Canada